 Transportation Improvements.
-In the last 40 years, Fayette County saw the widening of SR 85 North, SR 74 (North and South), SR 54 between Peachtree City and Fayetteville, and SR 314 from Fayetteville to SR 279 from two lane roads to four lane divided highways.
+In the last 40 years, Fayette County saw the widening of SR 85 North, SR 74 (North and South), SR 54 between Peachtree City and Fayetteville, SR 54 between Fayetteville and the Clayton County line, and SR 314 from Fayetteville to SR 279 from two lane roads to four lane divided highways.
 No Interstate Highway passes through Fayette County.
 SR 74 North is the county's most direct access to Interstate 85 and the Atlanta metropolitan area.
 SR 314 is the county's most direct route to Hartsfield International Airport.